-10.7 - Suspended Subframe
+10.5 - Suspended Subframe

 The suspended subframe assists in smoothing out the motion of the table and senses when the entire header is pushed upwards by the cutter bar or gauge wheels.
-The suspended subframe sensors can be used in conjunction with RIGID auto header height control.
+The suspended subframe sensors can be used in conjunction with auto header height control.

-10.8 - Gauge Wheels
+10.6 - Gauge Wheels

-Gauge wheels work with the subframe suspension to help float the header when operating in RIGID mode.
-Gauge wheels must be retracted in FLEX mode.
+Gauge wheels work with the subframe suspension to help float the header when operating in the field.

-Fig. 38 - Gauge Wheel
+Fig. 36 - Gauge Wheel